datatrail-jhu/04_githubbasics/manuscript/01_github.md

 a) A file cabinet that only you have access to
 B) A file cabinet that you and other people may have access to

+{choose-answers: 4}
 ?
 On each repository page, in the top right hand corner there are three options.
 They are:

+C) Watch, star, fork
-a) Pull, clone, fork
+o) Pull, clone, fork
-b) Commit, contributors, issues
+o) Commit, contributors, issues
-c) Repository, profile, contributions
+o) Repository, profile, contributions
-D) Watch, star, fork
+o) settings, notifications, watch
+o) settings, notifications, star
+o) settings, notifications, fork

 ?
 To make a new repository, which can you **not** do?